geommax/micro.ros.dds.io/stm32.md

 > ros2 run micro_ros_setup create_firmware_ws.sh zephyr stm32f4_disco

+Sometimes, increasing the Git buffer size can resolve such network errors.
+Try the following:

+> git config --global http.postBuffer 524288000

+> rm -rf firmware

+> ros2 run micro_ros_setup create_firmware_ws.sh zephyr stm32f4_disco
+This command sets the buffer to 500 MB, which helps in handling large repositories like Zephyr.

 Integrating **micro-ROS** with your STM32F407VG DISC1 board using Zephyr and FreeRTOS requires several steps, as micro-ROS relies on the **ROS 2** ecosystem to bring ROS 2 functionality to microcontrollers.
 Here’s how to get started: